Sterling stumbles vs buoyant dollar, outperforms euro

 "Cable (sterling/dollar) got hurt by the Spanish downgrade and of course you have the Greek elections coming up next week.
 For now, it is very much a ranged trading for cable between $1.5250 and $1.5600."

-Sterling was down 0.7 percent against the dollar at $1.5415, off a one-week high of $1.5601 struck on Thursday when bets were growing that the Fed would signal more quantitative easing (QE) and give a boost to risk appetite.
-Stop-loss orders are cited below $1.5395.
+Sterling was down 0.6 percent against the dollar at $1.5442, off a one-week high of $1.5601 struck on Thursday when bets were growing that the Fed would signal more quantitative easing (QE) and give a boost to risk appetite.

-The currency had also got a lift from a BoE decision on Thursday not to opt for more QE although expectations of further easing remained on the table as the UK struggles with a deeper-than-expected recession.
+The currency also got a lift from the Bank of England's (BOE) decision not to opt for more QE although expectations of further easing remained on the table as the UK struggles with a deeper-than-expected recession.

-Lee Hardman, a currency strategist at Bank of Tokyo Mitsubishi said while the BoE was standing pat for now, risks of a slowdown were building up given the situation in the euro zone, Britain's biggest trading partner.

-"Governor (Mervyn) King may provide a more explicit signal for further easing ahead at the annual Mansion House dinner which would likely weigh further upon the pound especially against the dollar and yen," he added.

 Two European Union sources and one German source said Spain was expected to make an aid request for its banks this weekend and a conference call of euro zone finance ministers on Saturday will discuss the details.

-The pound edged higher against the euro.
-The single currency eased to 80.775 pence, having risen as high as 81.31 pence on Thursday.
+The pound was slightly higher against the euro.
+The single currency eased to 80.79 pence, having risen as high as 81.31 pence on Thursday.
 This had taken it close to a one-month peak hit earlier this week.

 Many analysts expect the pound to continue to gain against the euro in the medium term as investors seek alternatives to euro zone assets as the situation in Europe worsens.